petergithub/notes/01Technology/ubuntuNotes.md

 #### pssh

+pssh  is  a  program  for executing ssh in parallel on a number of hosts.

-`pssh -ih /path/to/host.txt date` Pass list of hosts using a file `pssh -iH "host1 host2" -l root date` Pass list of hosts manually `pssh -i -o /tmp/out/ -H "10.43.138.2 10.43.138.3 10.43.138.9" -l root date` Storing the STDOUT
+`pssh -ih /path/to/host.txt date` Pass list of hosts using a file `pssh -iH "host1 host2" date` Pass list of hosts manually `pssh -i -o /tmp/out/ -H "10.43.138.2 10.43.138.3 10.43.138.9" -l root date` Storing the STDOUT
     Using `-o` or `--outdir` you can save standard output to files Using `-e` or `--errdir` you can save standard error to files